Best Core Exercises For Men To Get Rock Solid Abs

 2. Tuck your knees in toward your chest while rolling the ball forward.

-3. Hold the tucked position for a second, and then return to the starting position by extending your legs back.
+3. Hold the tucked position for a second, then return to the starting position by extending your legs.

 4. Repeat for the desired number of reps.